AnnaRyb/markdownrepo/README.md

  **__Step 3.
 FIND THE ERROR__**
- By drilling this issue further down with clicking on Application Performance card in the Dashboard, you can learn what the exact type of issue was encountered, such as JavaScript error increase.
+ By drilling this issue further down, you can learn what the exact type of issue was encountered, such as JavaScript error increase.